 Having said all this Tenkara is not a panacea and there are many instances when Tenkara is not suitable.
 Given the delicate approach and ultra-flexible rod, Tenkara is best reserved for days with little to no wind, or at least an upstream wind to aid casting.
 Having a fixed line and no reel it is not ideally suited to catching big trout.
 It is quite possible to land big trout on Tenkara gear, and some will argue this point, but I avoid using it where big trout are a distinct possibility.
 If an unexpected big trout gets hooked all well and good, but the chance of leaving flies and trailing tippet in a big fish is quite high and I believe that responsible anglers should avoid Tenkara where big trout are likely.
 Tenkara is a relatively close range technique and, therefore, it is extremely difficult to practice on clear streams with spooky fish - not impossible, but certainly challenging!

 Tenkara was first developed to fish rocky streams in the mountains for small fish and clearly it is perfectly suited to fishing this style of water.
 In the Yorkshire Dales I have at my disposal lots of this type of water, on which Tenkara works superbly.
 I also have access to the Upper River Tees, possibly the most suited river in the UK for Tenkara fishing - rocky, fast flowing and literally full of small trout.
-I offer lessons in Tenkara fishing and Tenkara tuition throughout the Yorkshire Dales and a typical day's guiding will see me setting up a Tenkara rod for my client to try.
-Tenkara Centre UK are the leading manufacturer and supplier of Tenkara rods and tackle in the UK and as one of their Endorsed Guides I carry a large range of tackle for my clents to use.
-If you've not tried Tenkara before please get in touch to be introduced to this unique style of fishing - I promise you will be converted!
+I offer lessons in tenkara fishing and Tenkara tuition throughout the Yorkshire Dales and a typical day's guiding will see me setting up a tenkara rod for my client to try.
+I carry a range of tenkara tackle for my clients to use.
+If you've not tried tenkara before please get in touch to be introduced to this unique style of fishing - it will add another string to your bow!